TL;DR

 Can these platforms track SLAs and compliance?

 Yes.
-SLA tracking, escalations, and audit logs are standard features designed for regulatory and performance alignment.
+Service level agreements (SLAs) tracking, escalations, and audit logs are standard features designed for regulatory and performance alignment.
+Defining and enforcing SLAs helps prioritize work and maintain accountability within the service desk.